-SEA A Directive Criteria Response Is There a Likely Significant Environmental Effect?
-Cha aracteristics of the effects likely h aving regard, in particular, to: a) The probability, duration, frequency and reversibility of the effects The SPD is not expected to give rise to any significant environmental effects.
-The SPD seeks to ensure the effective and consistent implementation of biodiversity policies, which in themselves should ensure positive effects relating to environmental impact.
+SEA Directive Criteria Response Is There a Likely Significant Environmental Effect?
+Ch aracteristics of the effects likely h aving regard, in particular, to: a) The probability, duration, frequency and reversibility of the effects The SPD is not expected to give rise to any significant environmental effects.
+The SPD seeks to ensure the effective and consistent implementation of biodiversity policies, which in themselves should ensure positive effects relating environmental impact.
 No b) The cumulative nature of the effects; The SPD is not considered to have any significant cumulative effects.
-The SPD seeks to ensure the effective and consistent implementation of biodiversity policies, which in themselves should ensure positive effects relating to environmental impact.
+The SPD seeks to ensure the effective and consistent implementation of biodiversity policies, which in themselves should ensure positive effects relating environmental impact.
 No c) The transboundary nature if the effects; The SPD is not expected to give rise to any significant transboundary environmental effects.
-No d) The risks to human health or the environment (e.g., due to accidents); There are no anticipated effects of the SPD on human health or the environment.
+No d) The risks to human health or the environment (e.g. due to accidents); There are no anticipated effects of the SPD on human health or the environment.
 The SPD seeks to ensure the effective and consistent implementation of biodiversity policies, which in themselves should ensure positive effects.
 No e) The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); The effective and consistent implementation of biodiversity policies will have positive benefits for all Rushmoor residents and those who wish to move to Rushmoor.
-No f) the area likely to be affected due to The SPD is not anticipated to adversely affect any special natural characteristic or cultural heritage.
-Nor would the SPD be expected to No (i) Special natural characteristics or cultural heritage; lead to the exceedance of environmental standards or promote intensive land use.
-Matters relating to environmental standards (ii) Exceeded environmental quality standards or limit values; or and land use are contained in the Rushmoor Local Plan. (iii) Intensive land use; g) g) The effects on areas or landscapes which have a recognised national, community or international protection status.
+No f) alue and vulnerability of ea likely to be affected Special natural characteristics or cultural heritage; Exceeded environmental quality standards or limit values; or Intensive land use; The SPD is not anticipated to adversely affect any special natural characteristic or cultural heritage.
+Nor would the SPD be expected to lead to the exceedance of environmental standards or promote intensive land use.
+Matters relating to environmental standards and land use are contained in the Rushmoor Local Plan.
+No g) landso recogn Comm ffects on areas or capes which have a nised national, nunity or international ction status.
 The SPD is not expected to have any adverse effect on areas with national, community or international protection.
-No Part 2 Overall Conclusion rall Conclusion No Likely Significant Environmental Effect 1
+No Part 2 Overall Conclusion erall Conclusion No Likely Significant Environmental Effect